-On 3 January 2020, a franchise agreement (the "Franchise Agreement") was entered into between Maxx Coffee Singapore Pte.
-Ltd. (now known as Delifrance Singapore Pte.
-Ltd.) (the "Franchisee", an indirect non-wholly owned subsidiary of Lippo China Resources Limited ("LCR") which in turn is a subsidiary of the Company) and PT Maxx Coffee Prima (the "Franchisor"), pursuant to which the Franchisor agreed (i) to grant to the Franchisee the exclusive right and licence in Singapore to carry on the business of establishing, developing and operating retail coffee shops in Singapore under the name of "Maxx Coffee" (the "Maxx Coffee Shops"), and sell Maxx Coffee brand coffee, beverages and/or other food or non-food products as agreed by the parties from time to time on a retail basis in Singapore; (ii) to supply to the Franchisee Maxx Coffee brand coffee, beverages and/or other food or non-food products are reasonably required by the Franchisee for the operation of the business under the franchise as agreed by the parties from time to time; and (iii) to provide training, ongoing advice and guidance to the Franchisee for the development, marketing and operation of the Maxx Coffee Shops (the "Business") during an initial term of ten years commencing from the date of the Franchise Agreement, with an option for the Franchisee to extend for another five years upon expiration of the initial term.
+On 3 January 2020, a franchise agreement (the "Franchise Agreement") was entered into between Delifrance Singapore Pte.
+Ltd. (formerly known as Maxx Coffee Singapore Pte.
+Ltd.) (the "Franchisee", an indirect non-wholly owned subsidiary of Lippo China Resources Limited ("LCR") which in turn is a subsidiary of the Company) and PT Maxx Coffee Prima (the "Franchisor"), pursuant to which the Franchisor agreed (i) to grant to the Franchisee the exclusive right and licence in Singapore to carry on the business of establishing, developing and operating retail coffee shops in Singapore under the name of "Maxx Coffee" (the "Maxx Coffee Shops"), and sell Maxx Coffee brand coffee, beverages and/or other food or non-food products as agreed by the parties from time to time on a retail basis in Singapore; (ii) to supply to the Franchisee Maxx Coffee brand coffee, beverages under the franchise as agreed by the parties from time to time; and (iii) to provide training, ongoing advice and guidance to the Franchisee for the development, marketing and operation of the Maxx Coffee Shops (the "Business") during an initial term of ten years commencing from the date of the Franchise Agreement, with an option for the Franchisee to extend for another five years upon expiration of the initial term.